perpetualgrimace/gridsome.jamesferrell.me/content/3-about/about.md

 ## About me

 I’m a designer turned front-end developer — thus, UX developer or [Front-end designer](https://bradfrost.com/blog/post/frontend-design/).
 Coming from a design background, the code I care most about is the code the user directly interacts with.
-So everything I write is responsive, accessible, fast, and well-designed.
+So everything I write is well-designed, responsive, accessible, and fast.

 I’m a generalist by way of specializing in one thing at a time over long periods of time; I consider myself more of a *builder* than a *creative*.

-## Why hire me?
+## Reasons you should hire me

+- Your website/app loads slowly, isn’t optimized for mobile, or isn’t usable via keyboard or assistive technology; and you’d like to stop leaving money on the table by providing a poor experience in those contexts
 - Your website/app feels visually or architecturally disorganized, and you want to build a unified design system
-- Your website/app loads slowly, isn’t optimized for mobile, or isn’t usable via keyboard or assistive technology; and you’d like to stop leaving money on the table by providing a poor experience in those contexts
 - You want to build your website/app the right way from the beginning, so you don’t run into the above issues down the line
+- Your entire team consists of full-stack developers
+- You just want to have nice things

 <DefinitionList slug="principles-list" />